Milan

 Airport transfers: Milan has three airports.
 Malpensa (50 km north-west) is the main international hub.
 Malpensa Express (train) to Cadorna station in 50 minutes (13 €), taxis 90-120 €, Uber 70-90 €.
 Linate (7 km east) serves Europe.
 Bus 73 to centre (1.50 €, 25 minutes), taxis 30-40 €.
 Bergamo Orio al Serio (45 km north-east) for low-cost carriers.
 Terravision bus to Centrale station (6 €, 1h), taxis 100-130 €.

-City travel: Milan is walkable in the historic centre (2 km between Duomo and Brera).
+City travel: Milan’s historic centre (2 km between Duomo and Brera) is walkable.
 Metro (4 lines, 2 € ticket) for outer neighbourhoods.
 Taxis are pricey (3.50 € flagfall, then 1.50 €/km) but reliable.
 Uber works well.
 Avoid driving: parking impossible, ZTL (limited traffic zone) fines non-residents.

 Bookings: Starred restaurants 6 to 12 weeks ahead.
 Last Supper: 3 months minimum.
 Palaces during Fashion Week: 6 months.
 Off-peak, 2 to 4 weeks suffice for hotels.

 Dress code: Milan cultivates discreet elegance.
 No shorts or trainers in starred restaurants or hotel bars.
 Milanese care about appearance: favour neutral tones, noble fabrics, tailored cuts.
-La Scala requires evening dress for opening nights (black tie, long gown).
+Scala requires evening dress for opening nights (tuxedo, long gown).

 Tips: not obligatory in Italy (service included), but appreciated.
 5-10% in restaurants, 1-2 € for taxis, 2-5 € per day for hotel staff (housekeeping, concierge).